muhanad40/PaceCalendar/README.md

 #### What do you like and not like about your solution?
 I really like how the event blocks position themselves accordingly so they don't overlap.
 I haven't tested this app with many events to see where it breaks.

-The app doesn't have a lot of code for me to not like.
+The app doesn't have a lot of code for me to be critical :/

 #### What areas would you work on next?
+- Add unit tests for <Index /> component and mock the `fetcher()` function to make sure this component actually does the fetch and renders the events
 - Sort overlapping events so they are ordered by height (a nice to have maybe)
 - Place a nice loading spinner
 - Try to show a week calendar instead of one day